Murder of Krista Harrison: Investigation

-Nutmeg or orange-colored polyester fibers were found on Harrison’s body and the towel near the scene.
+Nutmeg or orange-colored polyester fibers were found on Harrison's body and the towel near the scene.
 After examining them under a microscope, investigators concluded that they were likely from some type of carpet.
 Similar fibers had been found on the body of Tina Harmon, a 12-year-old girl who was raped and murdered eight months earlier.
 A man had already been convicted on circumstantial evidence in her death and was incarcerated when Harrison was abducted.
 Authorities then began to consider that both girls were victims of the same person, as they were both sexually violated, strangled, and killed in the same county.
 The similar fibers on their remains further linked the crimes.

 The bag found wrapped around the lower half of Harrison's body was unique and was traced to a factory in Pioneer, Ohio.
 Such bags were used for packaging a type of car seat, which was black in color.
 These seats, sold through Sears, were only available briefly through mailing.
 The box containing Harrison's blood belonged to the same type of car seat.
 Examination of sales records showed that 23 people in northern Ohio had purchased this type of car seat, but none owned a van that matched the one used during the abduction.

 Capture and trial of Robert Buell

+"Jerry and Shirley, I didn't kill your daughter.
+The prosecutor knows that ... and they left the real killer out there on the streets to kill again and again and again." --Robert Anthony Buell's final words in 2002.

 After Harrison's body was found, a $10,000 reward was placed for information about the abductor, which showed composite sketches of the perpetrator.
 No one was arrested until a year later.
 In 1983, 43-year-old Robert Anthony Buell, employed by the state of Ohio, kidnapped a 28-year-old woman who was working as a manager at a gas station in Damascus, Ohio.
 The woman's head was shaved, she was shocked with a severed electrical cord, beaten and was bound to Buell's bed and raped.
 She was able to escape, twelve hours later, fearing for her life, and ran to a nearby house and notified police after her attacker had left to go to work.
 Such a man had previously preyed on Ohio women, who were usually in their late twenties to forties.